Map 2 — San Francisco Southern Waterfront

 After taking in a free inning of major league baseball at Oracle Park, take the Lefty O’Doul Bridge across the China Basin Channel onto Terry Francois Boulevard.

-Constant construction in this area keeps you on your toes until separated shoreline trails between the Bayview Yacht Club and Agua Vista Park appear, offering a look at the new Chase Center, home of the Golden State Warriors.
+Constant construction in this area keeps you on your toes until separated shoreline trails between the Bayview Yacht Club and Agua Vista Park appear, offering a look at the Chase Center, home of the Golden State Warriors.
+Directly across from the Chase Center, enjoy a stop at Bayfront Park, featuring seating and artistic structures made from the rusted steel support beams of the Bay Bridge’s original eastern span (which was dismantled and replaced in the early 2000s).
 Stop for a bite or a beverage at The Ramp restaurant or take in the beauty of the industrial working waterfront from the adjacent pocket park.

 Heron’s Head Park